Home/Journal

 What Your Landlord Must Fix by Law

 Sanitation.
 Baths, sinks, toilets, and internal drainage must all be kept in working order.
+If the toilet is leaking, blocking regularly, or the shower drain is clogged due to age (not misuse), your landlord must fix it.

 Common areas.
 If you live in a flat with shared hallways, stairwells, or entrances, the landlord must maintain these too.
+Broken lighting, damaged handrails, or flooded communal areas are the landlord's responsibility.

-What the Landlord Is NOT Responsible For
+What Your Landlord Is NOT Responsible For

 Your landlord is generally not required to fix:

-• Damage you or your guests have caused
+• Damage you or your guests caused

-How to Report a Repair Properly
+How to Report Repairs Properly

 Step 1: Report in Writing